Who’s playing where this weekend

 4595 Bryan Station Rd.

 All shows at night.
 Listings run as space permits.
-To report listings for this guide, e-mail livemusicguide@herald-leader.com by 5 p.m.
+To report listings, email livemusicguide@herald-leader.com by 5 p.m.
 Tuesday.
 SOURCES: individual venues

 Comments